Naturhistoriska/birdscanner/README.md

 ### Results

-Genome-specific results from the hmmer step are in folder `out/genomes/`, gathered genes are in `out/genes/`.
+Individual gene files (fasta format) for each `genome` are written to the folder `out/<genome>_nhmmer_output/`.

 ## Further analysis

-The gene files in `out/genes/` can be further analyzed (multiple sequence alignments, phylogenetic tree reconstruction, etc).
+The gene files in `out/<genome>_nhmmer_output/` can be further analyzed (multiple sequence alignments, phylogenetic tree reconstruction, etc).
 One such approach is described in the file `run/README.trees.md`.
+Note that the exact approach needs to be tailored to your own setup and needs.

 ## Clean up